EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 1. Control node:

-    - The command center were Ansible is installed.
+    - The command center where Ansible is installed.
-    - Supported systems are Unix and Unix-like (Linux, BSD, MacOS).
+    - Supported systems are Unix and Unix-like (Linux, BSD, macOS).
     - Python and sshd are required.
     - Remote systems to be managed are listed in a YAML or INI file called an inventory.
     - Tasks to be executed are defined in a YAML file called a playbook.